Ladson shopping center being redeveloped; new retailer to open in downtown Charleston

 A new handmade jewelry, apparel and gift shop plans to open in downtown Charleston ahead of the holiday shopping season.

-The Tiny Tassel will be located in a 750-square-foot store at 46-B Spring St. The opening date has not been announced.
+The Tiny Tassel will occupy a 750-square-foot space at 46-B Spring St. The opening date has not been announced.

 "Over the past five years the business has grown so much, and it led me to making the decision to open a brick-and-mortar (shop)," founder Mimi Striplin said.

-The store, she added, is designed for women who love to live colorfully through their wardrobe.
+The store, she added, is designed for women who live colorfully through their wardrobe.

 Called the flagship store, it features tassel wallpaper and a display of tassel earrings, along with a pink refrigerator and a work space where visitors can peek at what happens behind the scenes.

 Striplin designed her first piece of jewelry called the Signature Tassel Earring in 2015.
 After a year of working in men's fashion, she became affiliated with a gift shop called the Cannonborough Collective at 185-A St. Philip St. in 2017.
-This year, she parted ways with the gift shop to launch her own walk-in business.
+This year, she left to launch her own walk-in business.

 The new shop is a family affair as Striplin's mother, Keiko, hand-makes the clothing, while Striplin's sister, Aiko, helps to design pieces for the curated collection.